-Clarity in the Fog – VA Marijuana Law
+Clarity In The Fog – Virginia Marijuana Law

 Medical Marijuana Law

-Second, those using marijuana recreationally should be cognizant of the continuing prohibition of driving or operating a motor vehicle while under the influence of any narcotic or self-administered intoxicant or drug of whatsoever nature, . . . to a degree which impairs his ability to drive or operate any motor vehicle. . . §18.2-266 of the Code of Virginia, 1950, as amended.
-Although no presumptive levels of marijuana in the blood system presently exist to establish intoxication, as do those for cocaine, methamphetamine, or phencyclidine, for example, this does not preclude one from being charged and convicted of Driving Under the Influence of Drugs (DUID) based upon use of marijuana.
+Those using marijuana recreationally should be cognizant of the continuing prohibition of driving or operating a motor vehicle while under the influence of any narcotic or self-administered intoxicant or drug of whatsoever nature, to a degree that impairs his ability to drive or operate any motor vehicle. §18.2-266 of the Code of Virginia, 1950, as amended.